peteanderson80/Matterport3DSimulator/README.md

 ./build/tests ~Timing
 ```

 Assuming all tests pass, `sim_imgs` will now contain some test images rendered by the simulator.
 You may also wish to test the rendering frame rate.
-The following command will try to load all the Matterport environments into memory (requiring XX GB), and then some information about the rendering frame rate (at 640x480 resolution) will be printed to stdout:
+The following command will try to load all the Matterport environments into memory (requiring around 80 GB memory), and then some information about the rendering frame rate (at 640x480 resolution) will be printed to stdout:
 ```
 ./build/tests Timing
 ```